eyereasoner/Notation3-By-Example/examples/sharcs-odrl/README.md

 ## Architecture

-This experiment contains a core knowledge base `data.ttl` which can be accessed only by RDF Surfaces policies (`.n3s` files).
-The policies are compiled from their Notation3 equivalents:
+This experiment contains a core knowledge base `data.ttl` which can be accessed RDF Surfaces policies (`.n3s` files).
+These policies are compiled from their Turtle source files:

-- `data_consumer_policy.n3s` is the RDF Surfaces compiled version of the Notation3 source `data_consumer_policy.ttl`
+- `data_consumer_policy.n3s` is the RDF Surfaces compiled version of the Turtle source `data_consumer_policy.ttl`

-These policies can contain zero or more constraints that are checked with an Notation3 constraint checker `constraint_checker.n3`.
+ODRL policies can contain zero or more constraints that are checked using a Notation3 constraint checker `constraint_checker.n3`.

-Execution steps:
+### Execution steps

-- Compile `data_consumer_policy.ttl` into `data_consumer_policy.n3s` .
+1. Compile `data_consumer_policy.ttl` into `data_consumer_policy.n3s` .
-- Reason over `data.ttl` with `data_consumer_policy.n3s`.
+2. Reason over `data.ttl` using `data_consumer_policy.n3s`.
-  - Result in a `<urn:odrl-compiler:Result>` output with zero or more constraints if the policy conditions are met.
+  - Results in a `<urn:odrl-compiler:Result>` output with zero or more constraints when all policy conditions are met.
-- Check if reasoning ouput satisfies the contraints.
+3. Check if the reasoning ouput `<urn:odrl-compiler:Result>`  satisfies all constraints.

 ## Data Content